• Skip to primary navigation

 Tools & Equipment

-• Moulds, ramekins or a muffin tin - you basically need small heatproof containers to cook each cake in.
-Traditionally pudding moulds are used but ramekins and muffin tins also work well.
+• Molds, ramekins or muffin tin - you basically need small heatproof containers to cook each cake in.
+Pudding molds, ramekins or a muffin tin all work well.
 Note that the cooking time may vary depending on the type of tin you are using.
-It takes 8 minutes to cook the fondant cakes in the 19.3 x 13 x 9.7cm pudding moulds I use.

-• Pyrex bowl - necessary if you are melting the chocolate and butter over a saucepan of boiling water.
+• Pyrex bowl - necessary if you are melting the chocolate and butter on the stove over a saucepan of boiling water.
 Other bowls will crack under the heat.
-If you are using your microwave to melt the butter and chocolate a microwaveable bowl is okay, you don't need Pyrex.

-• Sieve - needed for dusting the moulds with cocoa powder.
+• Sieve - needed for dusting the molds with cocoa powder.

-• Tongs - these are completely optional, but I find them very useful for turning over the red-hot and slippery pudding moulds to serve the fondant cakes.
+• Tongs - these are completely optional, but I find them very useful for turning over the red-hot and slippery pudding molds to serve the fondant cakes.

 1. Check on the cakes a little earlier than you need to if you are unsure of the cooking time.
-You can always pop them back into the oven if they are not ready but there's nothing you can do to reverse the process once they're overdone.
-I also recommend a trial run if you are making these for guests as the cooking time can vary slightly depending on the size of the container you are using.
-That way you get to enjoy some extra fondant cakes while confirming the right baking time for your oven and choice of cooking container.
+You can always pop them back into the oven if they are not ready, but there's nothing you can do to reverse the process once they're overdone.

-2. Grease your moulds/ramekins/ muffin tray and dust the bottom and sides with cocoa powder.
-This ensures the cooked fondant cakes can easily be removed from the moulds when they are done and is key for good presentation and properly formed fondant cakes.
+2. Grease your molds/ramekins/ muffin tray and dust the bottom and sides with cocoa powder.
+This ensures the cooked fondant cakes can easily be removed from the molds when they are done.

 FAQs